 Excel an excel spreadsheet method of bookkeeping is a great start, especially for a small business with relatively few transactions.
-Typically it takes no time to set up and managing and updating the spread sheet is relative hassle free.
-However, once the number of transactions increase, or when the business starts using payment terms, excel spread sheets can become confusing and overly complicated.
+Typically it takes no time to set up and managing and updating the spreadsheet is relative hassle-free.
+However, once the number of transactions increases, or when the business starts using payment terms, excel spreadsheets can become confusing and overly complicated.

 Double Entry Bookkeeping

-The double entry accounting method was predominantly used when manual bookkeeping was the norm.
+The double-entry accounting method was predominantly used when manual bookkeeping was the norm.
 Today, this system is largely automated due to advances in technology.
-However, the basic principles of double entry is still something that should be known.
+However, the basic principles of double-entry are still something that should be known.